- ←

 Panda Express Chow Mein

 Read moreI got lucky on the day I picked up a box of chow mein from this huge Chinese chain because they had just run out.
-This meant that I could watch from the sidelines as they whipped up a fresh batch in a giant wok over a high flame in the completely visible kitchen, and I was able to take plenty of mental notes.
-The whole dish took just a few minutes for the enthusiastic chef to prepare, and before I knew it I was out the door with a huge box of hot chow mein ready for hacking.
+This meant that I could watch as they whipped up a new batch in a giant wok over a high flame in the visible kitchen, and I was sure to take plenty of mental notes.
+The enthusiastic chef prepared the whole dish in just a few minutes, and before I knew it, I was out the door with a fresh batch of hot chow mein ready for hacking.

-Just like the real Panda Express Chow Mein, the beauty in this re-creation is its simplicity.
-There are only seven ingredients, and the prep work is low-impact.
-I used dry chow mein noodles (also called Chinese stir fry noodles) which are easy to find and cheap, and dark soy sauce to get that great caramel color.
-And if you don’t have a wok for this, a large skillet with sloped sides for tossing will work just fine.
+And just like the real dish, the beauty of this re-creation is its simplicity.
+There are just seven ingredients, and the prep work is low-impact.
+I used dry chow mein noodles (also called Chinese stir fry noodles), which are easy to find and cheap, and dark soy sauce for the deep caramel color.
+If you don’t have a wok for your faux Panda prep, a big skillet with sloped sides for tossing will work fine.

 This recipe was our #1 most popular in 2021.
 Check out the other four most unlocked recipes for the year: Qdoba 3-Cheese Queso (#2), Panda Express Fried Rice (#3), Outback Baked Potato Soup (#4), Chipotle Carne Asada (#5).